 At a time when debates around freedom of speech and expression have become critical to literary and political discourses, this book will be of great interest to scholars and researchers of English literature, cultural studies, postcolonial studies, media studies, political studies, sociology, history and for general readers as well.

 Table of Contents

 Acknowledgements.
-Introduction 1.
-Indian English Novels in the 1980s and The 1990s 2.
-Midnight’s Children: Preserving Memories for ‘The Amnesiac Nation’ 3.
-Safeguarding Democracy in The Great Indian Novel 4.
-Family Ties: Nepotism and Corruption in Rich Like Us 5.
+1. Introduction 2.
+Midnight’s Children: preserving memories for “the amnesiac nation” 3.
+Safeguarding democracy in The Great Indian Novel 4.
+Family ties: nepotism and corruption in Rich Like Us 5.
 The Repressive State Apparatus in Such a Long Journey and A Fine Balance 6.
 Conclusion.
 Bibliography.
+Index.

 Raita Merivirta is an Endeavour Research Fellow at La Trobe University, Melbourne, Australia.
 She is one of the authors of Frontiers of Screen History: Imagining European Borders in Cinema.